Budget 2025 For latest VRT rates In Ireland

 2. Lower VRT Rates for Electric Commercial Vehicles:

-The reason behind it is Battery weight which is too heavy and The rule required a laden weight of at least 130% of the unladen weight.
+The main issue is that battery weight makes these vehicles exceed limits and the rule required a laden weight of at least 130% of the unladen weight.
 Now From January 1, 2025, the weight requirement will decrease from 130% to 125%.
-Which allow more commercial electric vehicles to benefit from the €200 VRT rate.
+This allows more electric vans to qualify to benefit from the €200 VRT rate.

 3. BIK Relief Extension for Electric Vehicles: